Not the Summit we would have wanted, Argentine President tells LA conference

 In his blunt message, Fernàndez also invited his US colleague Joseph Biden over to the next Celac summit in Buenos Aires in December and spoke in favor of a tax on windfall income.

-“I think we started off strong,” the host president later said, as a way of defusing the moment, in his closing remarks (see separate note).
+“I think we started off strong,” the host president later said, as a way of defusing the moment, in his closing remarks.
 “Despite some disagreements related to participation, on the substantive issues what I heard was unity and uniformity,” Biden replied.

 Argentina's Ambassador to Washington, Jorge Argüello, said that “beyond words, the relationship with the United States is excellent; a bilateral relationship will never be affected if its interlocutors speak clearly,” he insisted.